oschrenk/plan.swift/README.md

 ### Sketchybar

 You can use it with [Sketchybar](https://felixkratz.github.io/SketchyBar/) to show the next event.
+For more details, read [Docs/Sketchybar](./Docs/External/Sketchybar.md)

 ### Obsidian

 You can use it with [Obsidian](https://obsidian.md/) to inject today's schedule into your notes.
-For more details, consult [Docs/Obsidian](Docs/Obsidian.md) and [Docs/Templating](Docs/Templating.md).
+For more details, consult [Docs/Obsidian](./Docs/External/Obsidian.md) and [Docs/Templating](./Docs/Templating.md).

 ## Templating